Skip to content

 you have the template. now make it yours.

-Once it's pasted in, run your first session with the opener prompt above.
+Paste it in.
+Run the opener prompt.
 You'll feel the difference in the first response.

 apply for CORE